Tommy356/etConnect-Demo/README.md

 History:
 ----------------
-2013/12/06  Added the etConnect OSX demo App and the frtameworks required.
+2013/12/06  Added the etConnect OSX demo App and the frameworks required.

 About etConnect: